Local Exchangeability: Examples

+The fact that one can marginalize the (infinitely many) weights and parameters to arrive at \cref{eq:dppostpred} is critical in tractable computational inference for models involving the Dirichlet process \citep{Neal00}.

-for some distribution $H$.
-When the observations come with additional covariate information, the \emph{dependent} Dirichlet process mixture model \citep{MacEachern99,MacEachern00} may be used to capture similarities between related mixture population data.
-Here, observations are generated via
+When the observations come with additional covariate information, the \emph{dependent} Dirichlet process mixture model \citep{MacEachern99,MacEachern00} may be used instead.
+There are many instantiations of the dependent Dirichlet process; for simplicity we consider a model where the weights are a function of a covariate but the component parameters are constant across covariate values, i.e.,